kaaax0815/hexo-blog/source/_posts/How-to-Host-a-Discord-Music-Bot-for-Free.md

 TOKEN="ODE4NTI1MDU5NDU0MzM3MDY1.YEZU3Q.GQ4YO-ai9IXrOqkQLrUG0A2iOPA"
 PREFIX="="
 ```
-Now you simpy press:
+Now you simply press:
 {% asset_img msedge_2PyzEy6e6N.png Run %}

 This might take a while for the first time, because it needs to download and install many packages

 When it is done you should see "[API] Logged in as `your bot name`"

 If not type in the Console `npm i`.
-If this doesnt fix it, leave a Comment or write me on any Social Media
+If this doesn't fix it, leave a Comment or write me on any Social Media

 ## 4. Add Bot to Server
 I assume that you have a Discord Server